CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/roots/transmutation.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.roots.transmutation.recipeBuilder()"
     - `#!groovy ResourceLocation`.
 Sets the Resource Location of the recipe.
-(Default `null`).

         ```groovy
         name(String)
         name(ResourceLocation)
         ```

     - `#!groovy ItemStackList`.
 Sets the item outputs of the recipe.
 Requires greater than or equal to 0 and less than or equal to 1.
-(Default `null`).

         ```groovy
         output(ItemStack)